ajsmth/rn-tools/packages/navigation/readme.md

 # @rn-toolkit/navigation

-A set of minimal navigation components for React Native.
+A set of useful navigation components for React Native.
 Built with `react-native-screens`.
-Not as robust as a library like `react-navigation`.
 Designed with flexibility in mind.
 Build your own abstractions on top of this!

 ## Installation